Teddy4g/Teddy4g/README.md

 🌱 **I’m currently learning**
 Machine learning, data visualization, and data storytelling to communicate insights effectively.

-💬 **Ask me about**
-Analytics, design thinking, and how data can drive smarter decisions.

 ⚡ **Fun fact**
 I once visualized a dashboard on Tableau just for fun and it actually looked good.